Enabling more efficient and cost-effective AI/ML systems with Collective Mind, virtualized MLOps, MLPerf, Collective Knowledge Playground and reproducible optimization tournaments: CM4Research: Collaboration with AI, ML and systems conferences

 \section{CM4Research: Collaboration with AI, ML and systems conferences}

-One of many reasons I develop CM is to provide a common automation, virtualization and reproducibility language that can connect academia and industry to facilitate reproducible research and technology transfer~\cite{acm_rep_23_cm_keynote}.
+Among the many reasons I am developing Collective Mind is to provide a common language for automation, virtualization, and reproducibility that can connect academia and industry, facilitating reproducible research and technology transfer~\cite{acm_rep_23_cm_keynote}.

-My goal is provide a common interface to help researchers, engineers and students manage all research projects in a unified way, share and reuse automation recipes, reproduce experiments, focus on innovation and develop portable skills.
+My goal is to provide a common interface that helps researchers, engineers, and students encode all their knowledge and manage research projects in a unified way, share and reuse automation recipes, reproduce experiments, focus on innovation, and develop portable skills.

-I have validated this approach with the community by prototyping a common CM interface to manage several research projects published at ACM/IEEE MICRO'23, NeurIPS and other conferences and journals~\cite{cm4research,ck-ae} and to run the MLPerf inference benchmark at the Student Cluster Competition at the ACM/IEEE SuperComputing conference~\cite{cm4scc23}.
+I have validated this approach with the\ community by prototyping a common CM interface to manage several research projects published at ACM/IEEE MICRO'23, NeurIPS, and other conferences and journals~\cite{cm4research,ck-ae}.
+Additionally, I streamlined the process of running the MLPerf inference benchmark during the Student Cluster Competition at the ACM/IEEE SuperComputing conference~\cite{cm4scc23} starting from 2022.

-I continue working with academia and industry to enhance the CM interface for research projects.
+I am currently enjoying the opportunity to collaborate with academia and industry to automate research projects using CM.
+Additionally, I am helping students, researchers, and engineers learn how to modularize, build, run, and optimize AI systems, including models, software, and hardware.